inmanturbo/laravel-dev-env/README.md

 - Create a laravel project in your project root and .gitignore it as well.
 - Initialize a git repository inside the laravel project, then add and commit the skeleton.

->NOTE:
->This script uses git to list the file changes made by artisan commands.
->Needless to say git is a requirement, as is a repository in the skeleton (with an initial commit).
->You can also clone and install an existing laravel application of your own to use as your skeleton (instead of running `laravel new`)

 e.g:
 ```bash
 laravel new .laravel-skeleton